right-in-two/TickTackToeExercise/README.md

 # Tick Tack Toe sample app

 Simple C# application letting two players play against each other.
 No fancy UI or network support.
 Application draws the board and displays the game status.
-'Reset game' button lets the users to play once again.
+'Reset game' button lets the users play once again.

 The choice for the implementation is that the game engine is a .NET Standard 2.0 library with a simple Windows Forms application as UI.